Top of page logo

 Bohol is perhaps most famous for its chocolate hills: a rolling terrain of over one thousand dome shaped hills covered in bright green grass that turns brown in the midst of dry season, hence the name “chocolate” hills.

-They form a truly spectacular and unique landscape – you can easily reach the primary viewpoint for them in a couple hours driving from Panglao and along the way you’ll also be able to visit many of the other major sites and destinations including the tarsier reserve, waterfalls and Lombot River.
+They form a truly spectacular and unique landscape – you can easily reach the primary viewpoint for them in a couple hours driving from Panglao and along the way you’ll also be able to visit many of the other major sites and destinations including the tarsier reserve, adventure park, waterfalls and Lombot River.

 It does get very busy at the major viewpoint – but it’s open at all hours.
 To avoid the crowds and get a truly incredible experience, consider getting there for sunrise!